Go to our other sites

 Working with governments

 Cambridge Outlook magazine

 Keep up to date with news from Cambridge and its schools around the world.

-The Cambridge Principals Forum, an annual event hosted by Cambridge International Examinations, took place in Egypt on Tuesday 14 February 2017 for schools in the country.
+The Cambridge Principals Forum, an annual event hosted by Cambridge Assessment International Education, took place in Egypt on Tuesday 14 February 2017 for schools in the country.
 Over 140 principals from Cambridge schools in Cairo, Alexandria, and surrounding cities attended the event.

 Delegates at the Cambridge Principals Forum participated in a workshop on Coaching in Education led by Dr Clare Beckett-McInroy, global speaker and CEO of BMC consultancy.
 The workshop aimed to help school leaders and principals build a better environment for teachers and learners inside the school.